 To add text to the \emptyset 0.50 dimension stating that this description applies to "4 holes", you will need to use the Edit Text tool.
-Select the Menu Browser in the top left-hand corner of the screen.
-Then select Modify, then Object, then Text, and finally Edit.
-A pick box will appear, allowing you to select the 0.50 diameter dimension.
-Automatically, the Multiline Text tab will appear, enabling you to edit the dimension label.
+However, you can activate the Text Editor tab just by doubleclicking on the \emptyset 0.50 dimension.
+Automatically, the Text Editor tab will appear, enabling you to edit the dimension label.
 Move the cursor to the far right side of the 0.50 label and hit ENTER to begin a new line.
 Type "4 holes" and click anywhere outside the text box to place the new text.
-Hit ENTER to exit the Edit Text tool.
+Close the Text Editor by selecting the X at the right end of the ribbon.